-How a Spectrophotometer Works
+How Does a Spectrophotometer Work?

-The system works when electromagnetic energy, called light in visible region, is collected from the sample and enters the monochromator through an aperture (the input light is shown by the yellow line).
-There it is separated into its component wavelengths by an optical grating and the separated light is then focused onto a CCD array detector.
-The CCD is made up of thousands of pixels (or individual light detectors) where the intensity of each wavelength is then measured.
-The CCD is then read-off to a computer and the result is a spectrum which displays the intensity of each wavelength of light.
+The system focuses electromagnetic energy from the light source onto the material sample.
+Depending upon the system configuration, light is either reflected off the sample or transmitted through it.
+After the light has interacted with the sample, it is focused onto the entrance slit of the monochromator.
+The monochromator is used to separate the light by wavelength using a dispersing element, most commonly an optical grating.
+That light is then focused onto a CCD detector, which is made up of thousands of individual light detectors, so that the intensity of light at each wavelength may be measured.
+The CCD is then read-off to a computer and the result is a spectrum which displays the intensity of each wavelength of light, as shown below.